Medicare Benefits Schedule

 Medicare safety nets give you extra support if you have high out-of-pocket medical costs.
 Once you incur a certain amount of out-of-pocket costs for out-of-hospital medical services, Medicare gives you a higher amount back for the rest of the year.

-Information on Medicare Safety Nets can be found on Department of Health and Aged Care.
+Information on Medicare Safety Nets can be found on the Department of Health and Aged Care website.

 What is Reciprocal Health Care Agreements?